praveens-git-bit/PreDay_Ignite2024/getStarted.md

 ### Know the right side of the tab, before performing the lab.

 1.The Lab Guide tab contains all the steps required to complete the lab.
-You can use the numbers at the bottom of the Lab Guide to navigate between different exercises.
+You can use the numbers at the bottom of the Lab Guide to navigate between different **exercises**.

 ![Started.](GetStarted/Task3.png)